Fault-tolerant hyperbolic Floquet quantum error correcting codes: The Hyperbolic Floquet Code

 It is noteworthy that the original honeycomb Floquet code described by Hastings and Haah~\cite{hastings_dynamically_2021} requires a second edge labeling based on edge orientations, which dictates the type of two-body measurement.
 However, as later indicated by Gidney et al.~\cite{gidney_faulttolerant_2021}, this second labeling is redundant, as the edge colors alone can determine the measurement type, yielding the same code.
 These two code definitions can be mapped onto one another through local Bloch rotations of the physical qubits.
 In this work, we adopt the version requiring solely the edge three-coloring to define hyperbolic Floquet codes.
 This approach is advantageous because edge orientation is inherently ambiguous in hyperbolic space.

 \paragraph*{Instantaneous Stabilizer Group.} In this section, we assume errorless evolution of the quantum state of the physical qubits.
 We further consider that this state starts as a maximally mixed state prior to the round $r=0$ of measurements.
 Then, after each measurement round, we examine the group of all Pauli operators that have an eigenvalue $+1$ on the current state of the physical qubits, i.e.,~stabilize the current state.
 This group is termed the \textit{instantaneous stabilizer group} (ISG), and before any measurements, consists of solely the identity operator.
 The check measurements, however, change the structure of the ISG.
+Figure~\ref{fig:protocol}(c) shows the evolution of the ISG through measurement rounds.

 After rounds ${r = 3n}$ (${r = 3n+1}$, ${r = 3n+2}$), each XX check (YY check, ZZ check) becomes a generator of the ISG, up to a sign determined by the respective measurement outcome (i.e.,~if the measurement result of a check is ${-1}$, the negative of that check joins the ISG).
 For every one of these two-body generators of the ISG, two checks in the subsequent measurement round anticommute with it.
 As a result, these two-body instantaneous stabilizer generators no longer stabilize the state following the next round.
-For example, consider the four green (i.e.,\ XX) edges around the red face in Fig.~\ref{fig:protocol}(b).
+For example, consider the four \colorX{} (i.e.,\ XX) edges around the \colorZ{} face in Fig.~\ref{fig:protocol}(b).
 After round ${r=3n}$, the two-body checks of these edges, up to their measurement results' signs, are members of the ISG.
-The upcoming measurement round, ${r=3n+1}$, is blue (i.e.,\ YY) checks.
-Each green check anticommutes with two blue checks from of the red face, and hence, will be removed from the ISG upon measurement of any of those blue checks.
-After round ${r=3n+1}$, each of these blue checks, up to its measurement outcome sign, will be in the ISG.
+The upcoming measurement round, ${r=3n+1}$, is \colorY{} (i.e.,\ YY) checks.
+Each \colorX{} check anticommutes with two \colorY{} checks from of the \colorZ{} face, and hence, will be removed from the ISG upon measurement of any of those \colorY{} checks.
+After round ${r=3n+1}$, each of these \colorY{} checks, up to its measurement outcome sign, will be in the ISG.